Unity-Technologies/datasetinsights/docs/source/Evaluation_Tutorial.md

 Next, follow the [instructions](#part-3-evaluate-a-model) to evaluate the performance of this model by running one more pipeline we have prepared.
 You'll need the location of your model in the next step.

-### Train on UnityGroceries-RealWorld dataset (optional)
+### Train on UnityGroceries-Real dataset (optional)

-This section shows you how to train a model on the UnityGroceries-RealWorld dataset.
+This section shows you how to train a model on the UnityGroceries-Real dataset.
 Note that this won't produce the best results; for that, you can train a model that uses a larger synthetic dataset and [fine tunes the model on real images](#train-on-synthetic-and-real-world-dataset-optional).
 To observe the best results we have obtained, you can follow the instructions to run one of our [pre-trained models](#using-our-pre-trained-models) below.

 To train the model, simply import [**this pre-compiled pipeline**](https://raw.githubusercontent.com/Unity-Technologies/datasetinsights/master/kubeflow/compiled/train_on_real_world_dataset.yaml) into your kubeflow cluster.
 The figure below shows how to do this using the [web UI](https://www.kubeflow.org/docs/pipelines/pipelines-quickstart/#deploy-kubeflow-and-open-the-pipelines-ui).
 You can optionally use the [KFP CLI Tool](https://www.kubeflow.org/docs/pipelines/sdk/sdk-overview/#kfp-cli-tool).